bbhuston/abm-quickstart-for-googlers/README.md

 # Cleaning up

-Once you are finished experimenting with your ABM cluster, you can gracefully tear it down by running the following the commands.
+Once you are finished experimenting with your ABM clusters, you can gracefully tear them down by running the following commands.

-##### Uninstall the ABM hybrid cluster using the bmctl tool
+##### Remove all ABM cluster components
 ```
-# user cluster
+# Reset the user cluster first because it has a dependancy on the hybrid cluster
 make reset-cluster -e CLUSTER_NAME=user-cluster-001

-# hybrid cluster
+# Finally reset the hybrid cluster
 make reset-cluster -e CLUSTER_NAME=hybrid-cluster-001
 ```